 A grandmother selling vegetables yelled at him from across the way.
 “Young man, you’re going to freeze out here.
 Put some clothes on!”

 The shivering foreigner mulled over her words, as if he had heard them before and was trying to remember what they meant.

 Another old woman sucked through her teeth and grumbled at the site of him.
-“Damn foreigners,” she whispered just loud enough for him to hear.
+“Dumb foreigners,” she whispered just loud enough for him to hear.